fisma-ready/github/customer-responsibility-controls.md

 If you haven't created a GitHub account yet, do so with your Federal email, which will assist with [records retention](http://ben.balter.com/open-source-for-government/#records).

-If you already have a GitHub account, simply [add your Federal email to your existing account](https://help.github.com/articles/adding-an-email-address-to-your-github-account/).
+If you already have a GitHub account, simply [add your Goverment email to your existing account](https://help.github.com/articles/adding-an-email-address-to-your-github-account/).
 Do not create a new account.
 You can also set up custom email routing through the [Notifications Center](https://github.com/settings/notifications).
+Make sure your commits are tied to your Government email address.

-### Setting up account profile
+### Setting up an account profile

 #### [Activate 2-factor Authentication](https://github.com/blog/1614-two-factor-authentication)

 All team Federal are *required* to employ 2-factor authentication (2FA) for their GitHub access.
 While you're at it, it's a *very, very* good idea to do this for your [Gmail account](http://lifehacker.com/5932700/please-turn-on-two-factor-authentication/all) and [elsewhere](http://lifehacker.com/5938565/heres-everywhere-you-should-enable-two-factor-authentication-right-now/all).
 GitHub access _will not_ be provided if 2FA is turned off.
+Also be sure to [save your recovery codes](https://help.github.com/articles/downloading-your-two-factor-authentication-recovery-codes/) in case you lose access to 2FA.

 #### [Add your name to your account](https://github.com/18F/Using-GitHub/blob/master/best_practices.md#be-sure-your-account-has-your-name)